poojahooda22/cuberto-clone-nextjs/README.md

 To lea
-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js feature
+- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js featur

 You can check out [the Next.js GitHub repository](https://g)
 ## Deploy on Vercel